-4.1 Preserved rights for secure tenants with tenancy start dates prior to XX/XX/XX (date of this policy)
+4.1 Preserved rights for secure tenants with tenancy start dates prior to 3 June 2013

 Existing secure tenants (or assured tenants of a housing association) with a tenancy start date prior to the date of this policy have their tenancy terms and conditions preserved by law.
 Therefore, if they transfer to a different home in either Council or housing association stock, they will automatically be offered another secure or assured tenancy.